 British Cycling ‘Sky Rides’

-Bolton Council and British Cycling have been working together for the past two years to encourage people to get cycling.
+2014 is the third year Bolton Council and British Cycling have been working together to encourage people to get cycling.
 Each summer there has been a big Sky Ride: a route through Victoria Square and Queen’s Park has attracted thousands to take to closed-off streets around the town centre and enjoy the freedom of cycling without cars.

 British Cycling also organises ‘Sky Ride Local’, where people of all abilities can take part in rides led by qualified ride leaders.
 Rides are grouped by ability: